 Australia also was a tough market to make money out of in astronomy.

-In August 2015, I discovered this has same editor as Critical Comms, the previous editor of Southern Astronomy!
+In August 2015, I discovered this has same editor as Critical Comms, the previous editor of Southern Astronomy Jonathan Nally!
 This is where Australian astronomy ended.

 UK astronomy magazine that beat Sky & Space and Southern Astronomy in the end!

 The subject index was based on T-Rex, the astronomy thesaurus produced by the Anglo-Australian Observatory, Sydney.
-It can be downloaded freely in Mac, PC or UNIX format.
+It is now searchable via Web interface and can no longer be downloaded freely in Mac, PC or UNIX format.